IHetterich/wine-classifier/README.md

 As you can see similar styles consistently perform worse regardless of sample size.
 While this is far from an earth shattering conclusion I did find this clear division satisfying.

+Once these difficulties were diagnosed I began model tuning to try and create the best possible version for use in the recommender.
+Despite a great deal of experimentation I was actually unable to get better performance than that of a Complement Naive Bayes.
+Several models had comparable performance but couldn't compete with the speed of a Naive Bayes and as such they were noted but not advanced with.
+That said experimentation with ensemble methods did result in some improvement from the metrics above.
+By taking the probability of each class from the Naive Bayes model and passing those into a Random Forest Classifier as features I was able to increase performance by 2%.
+Nothing drastic but nonetheless useful.

+As with any data project further tuning is always possible and I fully intend to explore that.
+As always in theory a neural network could increase performance and I am interested in seeing the possibilitise there.
+Also as further vectorization techniques are explored model performance could change dramatically.

+## Recommender & Flask Implementation

+There isn't too much to say for the recommender, given a string input it vectorizes and runs the result through our ensembled Naive Bayes and Random Forest.
+The only real change from simply classifying the string as belonging to a single class the probability of all classes are taken and the top 5 are returned as our recommendations.
+Really the main concern in constructing this recommender was making sure that those top 5 actually made sense to recommend based on the given tasting notes.
+Thankfully throughout a lot of testing they all seem to branch off of certain notes in the input.

+Once I arrived at a solid working recommender I started work on Flask implementation so that it could be used by others, especially people not comfortable working with code or terminal input.
+Honestly there isn't too much to talk about in terms of this process, Flask is straight forward and HTML templates were simply taken from Bootstrap and modified for my specific needs.
+Our vectorizer and models were pickled for ease of preservation and use in the app but beyond that the results can be seen here.

 ## Next Steps

 Some next steps have already been mentioned throughout this README but lets pull them all together and give a clear direction to the project.
-While we now have featurized data, a servicable model, and a better understanding of the unique challenges of this dataset there's a lot more I'd like to explore.
-In the interest of getting both more accurate predictions and recommender functionality I want to move forward with further model tuning and experimentation.
-Of particular interest to me is the use of neural networks.
-If all goes well with that, and even if it doesn't, I'm planning on moving ahead with developing a flask application housing this model for ease of use and sharing should someone else be interested in its applications.
-Outside of these two main goals there are obviously hundreds of other small tweaks and improvements to made namely in the featurizing of the data and potentially the web scraping of further reviews.
+While we now have featurized data, a solid recommender, and a better understanding of the unique challenges of this dataset there's a lot more I'd like to explore.
+Of particular interest to me are different vectorization methods and the use of neural networks.
+Outside of these two main goals there are obviously hundreds of other small tweaks and improvements to made as well as the potential web scraping of further reviews.

 ## Acknowledgements